Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

+# Introducing the new Azure SDK Management Libraries for JS

 We're excited to announce the new GA release for Javascript SDKs.
 These SDKs have several new features that help our customers to have a great experience in using the Azure Services.
 Some of the important SDKs that have been released are:

 1. [Compute](https://www.npmjs.com/package/@azure/arm-compute/v/17.0.0)